Sociocultural Anthropology Track

 Possible Cognates (2)

-A cognate taken at Princeton is a course that the director of undergraduate studies has reviewed and deemed to be relevant to a student's independent work or correspond to a student's course of study (i.e., track).
-Students in SCA are allowed to take two cognates.
-The cognate may be an anthropology course taken during study abroad and/or a course offered by another department or program at Princeton.
+A cognate course may be used to satisfy a departmental requirement in any track.
+Students are allowed up to two cognates.
+The cognate may be an anthropology course taken during study abroad and/or a course offered by another department or program at Princeton that the director of undergraduate studies has reviewed and deemed to be relevant to a student's independent work or to correspond to a student’s course of study (i.e., track).
 Proposed cognates must be approved by the department.
 Approval prior to enrollment is normally expected, however, retroactive approval is granted when warranted.

 Senior Thesis

-Students in SCA can choose any anthropological topic for their senior thesis research, provided that the methodological and theoretical approach taken is approved by a student's senior thesis adviser.
+SCA students can choose any anthropological topic for their senior thesis, provided the methodological and theoretical approach taken is approved by the student's senior thesis adviser.
+Ethnographic and/or community-engaged research is strongly encouraged, along with creative modes of data visualization and storytelling.

 Degree at Graduation